maxpatiiuk/code-share/Arduino/caller/README.md

 Following the instructions below requires basic knowledge of how to flash custom code on an arduino board.
 Please refer to the official documentation for the Arduiono project.
 ## Instructions:
 1. Import the following [.json](http://arduino.esp8266.com/stable/package_esp8266com_index.json) file into Arduino.
-2. Modify the `esp8266.ino` file in the following ways:
+2. Modify the `esp8266.ino`:
-   *.
-Replace `<your_ssid>` with the SSID of the WIFI network the board is supposed to connect to.
+   - Replace `<your_ssid>` with the SSID of the WIFI network the board is supposed to connect to.
 Note, only 2.4gHz networks are supported by the board.
-   *.
-Replace `<your_password>` with the password for the network you specified in the previous step.
+   - Replace `<your_password>` with the password for the network you specified in the previous step.
-   *.
-Replace `<your_url_here>` with the URL that would receive a GET request whenever the button was pressed.
+   - Replace `<your_url_here>` with the URL that would receive a GET request whenever the button was pressed.
 Both `http` and `https` is supported, but SSL certificate verification is dissabled.
 3. Flash the code and wait for the process to be completed (You will see `Hard resetting via RTS pin...` in the console when everything is ready)

 # Resources Used